-Hand Crew, conducted a variety of vegetation maintenance activities.
-Approximately 96 acres of training lands were accessed and maintained through mowing, seeding or chainsaws (mostly in removing hazard trees).
-The crew also completed about 83 KM of trails and linier maintenance activities.
-The LRAM Crew 2021 annual report is in progress and will be completed by January 31, 2022.
+The Fort Wainwright LRAM Hand Crew, conducted a variety of vegetation maintenance activities.
+Approximately 102 acres of training lands were accessed and maintained through mowing, seeding or chainsaws (mostly in removing hazard trees).
+The crew also completed about 32 KM of trails and linier maintenance activities.
+LRAM Activities have resulted in an estimate of over 15 cords of salvage wood deposited at firewood collection points around the training lands.